cirosantilli/ruby-cheat/readme.md

 Interactive REPL interface: `irb`.

-# ruby vs python
+#ruby vs python

 As of 2013, Ruby is almost equivalent to Python:

 - interpreted
 - dynamically typed
+- large cross platform stdlib

 Advantages of Python:

 - part of the LSB

 - much more used.
-Probably the main reason why Ruby is used is RoR.
+Probably the major reason why Ruby is used is RoR.

-- Ruby uses many punctuation characters (often based on `sh` or `perl`) where names would be saner.
+- Ruby uses many punctuation characters (often based on `sh` or `perl`) where using actual names would be saner.

     - `$:` for `require` path
     - `@`  for class instance variables
     - `?`, `!` and `=` allowed as method name suffixes

-- no .each do
+- `.each do` looks insane

-- constant case matters inside modules.
+- identifier first letter case matters:

-        module m
+        i = 0
+        i = 1
+        I = 0
-            I = 1
+        I = 1 #warning
-            i = 2
-        end

-        #m::i #error
-        m::I

 Disadvantages of Python:

-- confusing global functions: `len` vs `split`.
+- confusing global functions in places where methods would be adequate: `len` vs `split`.

+- statements that could be functions such as `print` (corrected in Python 3), `del`, `in`, etc.

+- Ruby built-in types look more like objects than Python's.

+- Ruby have some important tools on its stdlib, including:

+    - erb: a ruby/HTML template language, much like PHP.
+    - rake: a Makefile system.

+    In Python, those tools are lacking a good implementation as of 2013.

 It is a shame that the FOSS community must be divided yet again.

-# rvm
+#programs that use ruby

+The most notable ones are:

+- ruby on rails.
+Major importance to the Ruby language.

+    Powers:

+    - Github
+    - parts of Twitter

+- rake
+- GRUB2.
+[This](http://www.amazon.co.uk/Ruby-Grub-Abi-Burlingham/dp/1848120346) is the reason why!
+- puppet
+- Mac homebrew

+#gem

+A gem is like a Python package: an interface which allows to install and publish Ruby projects.

+It is recommended that you use Bundler instead of gem to install gems, since bundler also takes care of dependency issues.

+The de-facto standard web interface for gems is `rubygems.org`, which is open source rails application.

+Gem metadata is specified on a `.gemspec` file.

+#rvm

 Ruby version manager.